 Portchester High-street Project:

-Thanks to the generosity of our supporters, who donated over £150 in just a few hours, me and a small team were able to go out around the streets of Portchester/Portsmouth collecting fly-tipped wood, turn them into birdboxes and then install them on buildings down Portchester High Street.
+Thanks to the generosity of you all, who raised £150 in just a few hours, me and a small team were able to go out around the streets of Portchester and Portsmouth collecting fly-tipped wood, turn them into birdboxes and install them on buildings down Portchester High Street.

-Several can now be seen on the local Red Lion Pub, TBS Furniture, Portchester Dentists and more!
+Several can now be seen on the Red Lion Pub, TBS Furniture, Portchester Dentists, the estate agents and more!

 Two nestboxes I built and installed for a local dentist practice.

 A nestbox given to Grange infant school, made from decking that would've gone to landfill.
 Currently it's occupied by a family of Blue Tits.

 A distant shot of a nestbox installed over a lake in a local woodland.

 One of the first colony nestboxes I built and installed (made with the help of my little sister).